PySangamam/website/_posts/2018-09-04-workshop-list.md

 Each workshop can accomodate a maximum of 60 attendees.
 Attendees can sign-up for the workshop, during the registration process on Day 1.
-Also an attendee can take up only 1 workshop, this to ensure that there is fair sharing of available seats.
+Also an attendee can take up only one workshop, this is to ensure that there is fair sharing of available seats.

 #### **Workshop Details**